ShangjinTang/dotfiles/README.md

 1. Add configuration files
 2. Edit `install.conf.yaml` to create symlink
-3. Edit `install.pre` or `install.post` to customize the behaviour before or after installation
+3. Edit `install.pre` or `install.post` to customize the behavior before or after installation
 4. For configurations override, see [How to Create Override Configurations](https://github.com/ShangjinTang/dotfiles/wiki/How-to-Create-Override-Configurations)

 ## Tips & Issue Fix